ASPCA Pet Insurance Review

 Accident-Only Plan

-If you don’t want the complete coverage package, you can get accident-only coverage.
-This would only cover exams fees, treatment, and diagnostic costs for injuries resulting from an accident.
+You can get accident-only coverage if you don’t want the complete coverage package.
+This covers exam fees, treatment, and diagnostic costs for injuries resulting from an accident.

 If you want coverage for preventive care too, you can tack it on to your base plan for an additional cost every month.

-There are important exclusions that you should be aware of, including pre-existing conditions, cosmetic procedures, and breeding costs.
+Be aware of exclusions, including preexisting conditions, cosmetic procedures, and breeding costs.

-Your cost depends on what plan you choose and premiums also vary based on deductibles and coverage maximums.
+Your cost depends on what plan you choose, and premiums vary based on deductibles and coverage maximums.

-If you need to keep your ongoing costs low, opt for the higher deductible and a smaller annual payout limit.
-But keep in mind, if your pet has issues, you could be paying far more per year than you would have had to if you had complete coverage.
+Opt for the higher deductible and a smaller annual payout limit to keep your ongoing costs low.
+But remember, if your pet has issues, you could pay more per year if you had complete coverage.

 Pros

-- Customizable plans.
 When you buy pet insurance through the ASPCA, you can tailor your policy to fit your needs.
-You get to decide on the type of plan, coverage limits, deductible, and reimbursement level.
+You decide on the type of plan, coverage limits, deductible, and reimbursement level.

-- Illness exam fees covered.
-Some providers don’t cover the costs of exams for your pet but ASPCA does.
+Some providers don’t cover the costs of exams for your pet, but ASPCA does.

-- Great customer reviews.
-As one of the more established pet insurance providers, ASPCA pet health insurance also has a long record of customer satisfaction in a fairly new industry.
+As one of the more established pet insurance providers, ASPCA pet health insurance also has a long record of customer satisfaction in a newer industry.

 Cons

-- Claims process may be slow at times.
-According to some customer reviews, claims made with ASPCA pet insurance aren’t always processed in a timely manner.
+According to some customer reviews, claims with ASPCA pet insurance aren’t always processed in a timely manner.

-- No deductible options over $500.
-Some people prefer to have higher deductibles and, therefore, lower monthly premiums.
-While ASPCA’s max deductible is typically high enough for most consumers, other providers have higher maximums.
+Some people prefer higher deductibles and, therefore, lower monthly premiums.
+Several other providers offer higher maximums than ASPCA.

 ASPCA is available to dog and cat owners throughout the United States.
-Your pet must be at least 8 weeks to enroll but there are no maximum age limits for senior pets.
-The entire claims process can be handled completely online from your computer or phone.
+Your pet must be at least 8 weeks to enroll, but it doesn’t have a maximum age limit for senior pets.
+You can handle the claims process online from your computer or phone.

-If you have questions about your insurance policy or about your pending claim, you can call the customer service department at 866-204-6764.
+If you have questions about your insurance policy or pending claim, call the customer service department at 866-204-6764.
 It’s open Monday to Friday from 8 a.m. to 9 p.m.
-EST, as well as Saturday from 9 a.m. to 5 p.m. and Sunday from 11 a.m. to 3 p.m.
+Eastern time, Saturday from 9 a.m. to 5 p.m., and Sunday from 11 a.m. to 3 p.m.

 If you want a trusted company for your pet insurance needs, ASPCA fits the bill.
 It has a record of outstanding customer service, and although it might take a while to process the claim, you’ll be doing business with a company that has been one of the frontrunners in the pet insurance industry.